ubyssey/volunteers/handbook/06-resources.md

 Here's a list of useful resources for getting started with web development at _The Ubyssey_.

-Before you use these resources, sign up for a Codecademy account: https://www.codecademy.com/register
+Before you use these links, sign up for a Codecademy account: https://www.codecademy.com/register

 ### HTML & CSS